coderefinery/git-intro/content/configuration.md

 But for clarity, we will review the most important parts here.

 You don't need to set these if you work only through the GitHub web interface.
-If you use VS Code, the editor might prompt you to set these up.
+If you use VS Code or other editors or integrated development environments, the editor might prompt you to set these up.

 These configuration settings are saved in a file called `.gitconfig` in your home directory.
 If this file exists, editors like VS Code will use this